saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress.md

 Cypress does not currently work with Firefox 105.
 See https://github.com/cypress-io/cypress/issues/23897 for more information.

-### Microsoft Edge 120
+### Microsoft Edge 120+ on Windows

-Cypress does not currently work with Microsoft Edge 120.
+Cypress does not currently work with Microsoft Edge 120+ on Windows.

 ### Webkit